 This Airport Plan is primarily concerned with the Stage 1 Development, which is intended to establish the Airport with a single 3,700 metre (m) runway located in the north-western portion of the Airport Site, a terminal and other support facilities to provide an operational anticipated capacity of approximately 10 million regional, domestic and international passengers per year, as well as freight traffic.
 This would cater for the predicted demand on opening as well as estimated growth for the first five years of operations.
-A first-stage airport of this scale also provides the foundation for further expansions as demand grows.
+A first-stage Airport of this scale also provides the foundation for further expansions as demand grows.

-Once On 17 May 2018, an Airport Lease wasis granted by the Commonwealth to an airport lessee company, WSA Co Limited, (ALC), and the ALC will then become became responsible for the Airport Site and construction of the Airport.
-The ALC commenced Main Construction Works on the Airport Site in September 2018.
+Once an Airport Lease is granted by the Commonwealth to an airport lessee company (ALC), the ALC will then become responsible for the Airport Site and construction of the Airport.